 Appropriately Uses Anti-Anxiety Medication

-This statistic measures the percent of long-term patients that were given antianxiety drugs.
-These medications are given to residents experiencing anxiety and depression.
+This indicates the percentage of residents prescribed antianxiety drugs.
+Antianxiety drugs are given to residents experiencing anxiety and depression.

 Managing Depression Among Residents